-Let’s start from the very beginning with a few no-brainers.
+It’s clear that we’re approaching a new era of flexible work.
+So let’s start from the very beginning with a few no-brainers.
 Every company aims to have motivated and engaged employees but it’s a difficult task when you can’t see each other on a daily basis, right?
 That’s the reason why you need to be very precise when you hire a future remote worker and there are indeed several soft skills that you should take into account.
 Introducing tons of benefits just to keep employees engaged is a very simple, straightforward dead end.
 It’s absolutely crucial to start shaping your culture with the recruitment process itself and not right afterwards.
 Fortunately, there are several ways of finding out how a potential candidate will fit into the digital work era, that embraces the ability to work remotely.

 What matters the most is the “why”.
 Why is someone willing to join your company and work with you?
 What is the motivation of your candidate?
 It’s actually proven that remote employees are much more engaged if they share the same values as the company and they understand its mission and vision.
 Look at it this way – if you sit in front of your laptop on a daily basis and your team is not around you then how can you make sure that what you do makes you happy when you work remotely?
 It’s the common goal, the shared perspective that drives us.
 In other words, you should definitely consider hiring for the so called “culture fit”, shared values, the mission and vision of your company.
 That’s why, interviewing remote workers differs a bit from recruitment concerning onsite positions.
-So, now you need to find the right qualities by asking proper questions so that you can find the best remote talent out there.
+So, now you need to find the right qualities by asking proper questions so that you can find the best remote talent to work for your company.

 One of the most important qualities to me personally is passion.
 Whenever I talk to candidates, I want to be absolutely sure that they believe in the company’s mission.
 I always look for achievers who will go the extra mile in order to work for mutual success.
-Many candidates who apply for remote positions are simply going to say that they like the flexibility and they are tired of commuting to work on a daily basis and those are the main reasons for them to consider a remote position.
+Many candidates who apply for remote positions are simply going to say that they like the flexibility and they are tired of commuting to work on a daily basis.
+Those are the main reasons for them to consider a remote position.
 As such motivation has currently become a no brainer – it is definitely insufficient if we are on the lookout for top performers.
 Good employees who believe in you and your company are less likely to leave than those who don’t, and you can most probably rely on them.

 We should be looking for self-starters who require little direction.
 So, what does it really mean?
 Remote employees need to remain productive every day and they still need to be motivated.
 Since there will be no boss sitting next to them and telling them what to do on a daily basis, they still need to deliver the expected results.